Axelpuff/hundredschools/descriptions/gaozi/keyTerms/xing_nature/description.md

-Gaozi says to Mencius that human nature ("xing") is like a tree, and that righteousness is like "cups and bowls".
-Basically, human nature must be molded by force to become good.
+Gaozi views human nature as essentially malleable.
+It is like a tree which must be molded into cups and bowls, or water that flows where an opening is made.
+Human nature produces instincts like hunger; it is not what produces the forms of righteousness and benevolence from the basic materials of human nature.